 TalismanPHOTO Living showcases Talisman's family lifestyle portfolio.
 These shoots are available for both private and commercial commissions.

-Talisman's photography is in the Ford Foundation's permanent collection and is continually recognized by Photo District News, International Photography Awards, APA Photo Awards and The New York Press Photographer's Association.
+Talisman's photography is repeatedly recognized by Photo District News, International Photography Awards, APA Photo Awards and The New York Press Photographer's Association.

-Talisman's work from Cuba was selected to be a part of the Ford Foundation's permanent collection by it's president, Darren Walker.
+Talisman's work from Cuba was selected by Darren Walker, President of the Ford Foundation, to be a part of the Foundation's permanent collection.

 The ELM Project—formerly known as Camp AmeriKids—helps children infected/affected by HIV, AIDS and Sickle Cell Disease by providing them with a free summer camp as well as mentorship opportunities.
 Talisman has been a volunteer counselor and photographer every summer since 2011.